 Overview

 Under the amended Toxics Substances Control Act (TSCA), the U.S. Environmental Protection Agency (EPA) is tasked with evaluating both new and existing chemicals in commerce to determine if the pose an unreasonable risk to human health or the environment.
 TSCA also requires that EPA consider “highly exposed or susceptible subpopulations” as part of its risk evaluations.
-Often, the lack of easily accessible data relevant for exposure creates challenges causes efforts to evaluate a chemical’s risk.
+Often, the lack of easily accessible data relevant for exposure creates challenges for efforts to evaluate a chemical’s risk.

 Recently, the EPA’s Office of Research and Development (ORD), has developed databases, models, and other computational tools that provide exposure-relevant data for many different chemicals.
 These tools typically use only publicly available data, and thus allow transparency in where and how the data are obtained.
 However, these tools require knowledge of multiple programming languages and/or database query languages.
 Learning and utilizing these tools is therefore time prohibitive to risk assessors who may need to rapidly assess many chemicals.